Join Diamond Crest Girl Scouts

 • Volunteers are required to complete 18 hours of training (6 hours credit for returning staff).
 Please submit the Diamond Crest Day Camp Training Log once you have completed training dates and online options to fulfill this requirement.

-• All staff must also be approved Girl Scout volunteers who have passed a Girl Scout Council background check.
+• All volunteer staff must also be approved Girl Scout volunteers who have passed a Girl Scout Council background check.

-• If you are already a registered Girl Scout for this year, please log into MyGS and add the "Role" of Volunteer for Diamond Crest Day Camp.
+• If you are already a registered Girl Scout for this year, please log into MyGS and add the Role of "Day Camp Crew" for Diamond Crest Day Camp 56102.
 If you have issues, please call council at 1-800-447-4475.

 • If you are not a registered Girl Scout for this year, please register with Girl Scouts of Northern CA and complete the Volunteer Screening.
-If you have any trouble, please call GS NorCal at 1-800-447-4475
+If you have any trouble, please call GSNorCal at 1-800-447-4475

 HEALTH & SAFETY